Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 ## How to use

 In the side panel you goto Switch Manager.
 Next click `Add Switch` and select the switch blueprint for the service/integration it's on (If you can't find your service and switch then see Blueprints below).
-The same switch can be defined multiple times but for different services as they differ their event data's from one another.
+The same switch can be defined multiple times but not for different services as they differ their event data's from one another.

 Once you've selected the blueprint, you will be taken to the switch editor view.
-There will be an identifier text box up in the top left with a placeholder asking for the value for that key.
+There will be an identifier input box up in the top left with a placeholder asking for the value for that key within the event data.

 If you do not know the event value then goto Developer Tools -> Events and start listening for events (use * if you're unsure of the event type for your switch).
 Once you've started listening for events, push a button on your switch then stop the listener.
 View the data and you will find the event related to your switch.
 Inside that data you will find the identifier's value.
 Copy this value to the identifier's textbox on the switch editor page to bind.